 Before I went upon my merry way I picked up a bottle of the 12 year old Aberfeldy malt.
 It is a pleasant dram with notes of Fudge, Honey and Vanilla with Toffee, Apple and Pear on the nose, while the palate has creamy Vanilla, Honeycomb, Caramel and Toffee with a touch of Cinnamon Spice.
 It is a fine example of a central Highlands single malt.

 The Scores: About the scoring system…

-Overall: 40.5 / 50.
-Not the boldest of flavour profiles but it’s nice to mix it up a bit and this lighter style is a welcome change from some of the ‘louder’ bottles in my collection – and there can be few complaints at £30 a bottle.
+Perhaps not the boldest profile but the lighter style is a welcome change from some of the ‘louder’ bottles in my collection – and there can be few complaints at £30 a bottle.